jamt9000/DVE/README.md

 ### Notes

 TODO(Samuuel): Explain why some logs are v. slow compared to others, why some are generated.
 TODO(Samuuel): Explain the definition of Inter-ocular distance on each dataset.
+300w can be obtained [here](https://ibug.doc.ic.ac.uk/resources/300-W/) and
+For 300w, we compute the inter-ocular distance according to the definition given by the dataset organizers [here](https://ibug.doc.ic.ac.uk/resources/300-W/).
+TODO(Samuuel): `AFLW-recrop` is simply referred to as `AFLW` in the codebase.
+The regressor is learned for a fixed number of epochs for all models with the Adam solver.
+The AFLW-recrop dataset is implemented in the `AFLW` class in [data_loaders.py](data_loader/data_loaders.py).

+**Explain logs:** Some of the logs are generated from existing logfiles that were created with a slightly older version of the codebase (these differences only affect the log format, rather than the training code itself - the log generator can be found [here](misc/update_deprecated_exps.py).)
+TODO(Samuel): Explain why IOD isn't used as a metric here.

 ### Evaluating a pretrained embedding